openmrs/openmrs-contrib-id/README.md

 * ~~[openmrs-contrib-id-groups](https://github.com/openmrs/openmrs-contrib-id-groups)~~ *(***We no longer use Google Groups and now use [OpenMRS Talk](http://talk.openmrs.org) in its place -- it is provided solely for historic purposes***)*
 * [openmrs-contrib-id-oauth](https://github.com/openmrs/openmrs-contrib-id-oauth) provides OAuth2.0-based authorization module for OpenMRS ID
 * [openmrs-contrib-id-sso](https://github.com/openmrs/openmrs-contrib-id-sso) provides single sign on authentication strategies

+This modules will be included by default using the development environment described earlier in this document.

 ## Why We Built It: